kolide/launcher/docs/launcher.md

 Note that this style of build is generally only for development instances of Launcher.
-You should have `osqueryd` already installed on your system, as `launcher` will fall-back to looking for it in your `$PATH` in this case.
+You should have `osqueryd` already installed on your system, as `launcher` will fall back to looking for it in your `$PATH` in this case.
 For additional, more distributable, build options and commands, see the [Additional Build Options](#additional-build-options) section.